mailsac/mailsac-examples/getting_started/readmail.rst

 - :code:`/raw/` entire received SMTP message including headers, body, and attachments
 - :code:`/body/` HTML body, with images, links and scripts scrubbed
 - :code:`/dirty/` HTML body, with nothing scrubbed and images inlined
 - :code:`/headers/` JSON object representation of SMTP headers.
 The key will be the header key, lowercased.
-When there are multiple headers with the same name, such as :code:`Received: ` header, the value of the header will be an array of strings.
+When there are multiple headers with the same name, such as :code:`Received` header, the value of the header will be an array of strings.
 Otherwise the value will be a string.